squeek502/lua-in-the-browser/README.md

 - `malloc`/`free`/`realloc` need to be implemented somehow
 - Some Lua functions are not being provided properly: `LinkError: import object field 'luaopen_package' is not a Function`
+- Probably still quite a few more libc functions missing

 Note: File system functions use placeholder functions provided by Javascript at runtime.